LudvigHz/dotfiles/README.md

 Run `:PlugInstall` if it doesn't install automatically when you open vim.

 - Note: npm and node.js is required for coc.nvim.
-If it is not installed, run:
-  `sudo apt-get install nodejs` and `sudo apt-get install npm`

 #### Completion